-A particular DOAS measurement provides the VCD of the absorbers of interest in the plume.
-The estimate of the total emission rate of the measured gas requires integrating these measurements and multiplying the product with the transport velocity of the fluid.
-This problem can be analyzed from the perspective of mass conservation in a box enclosing the volcano and surrounded by a surface defined by the scanning path of the DOAS sensor, as sketched in Figure 6.
+A DOAS measurement provides the VCD of the absorbers of interest in the plume.
+The estimate of the total emission rate of the measured gas requires integrating such measurements along the path in transversal direction to the plume and multiplying the product with the plume velocity.
+This problem can be analyzed from the perspective of mass conservation in a box enclosing the volcano and surrounded by a surface defined by the scanning path of the DOAS sensors, as sketched in Figure 8.